 No. Applicants who do not have any relevant or available past performance or past reporting information must indicate this in the appropriate section of their proposal and will receive a neutral score for these sub-factors.
 However, if you do not provide any response about past performance or experience with federal funding, you may receive a score of 0 for these factors.

 - What is the length of a project period?

-EPA will accept proposals for one or two year project periods.
+EPA will accept proposals for one or two-year project periods or any timeframe between one and two years.
 The proposal must demonstrate clearly how the project will be completed in the time frame proposed.

 - If my project period is two years, instead of one, will I receive additional funding?

 No. EPA total funding will be the same regardless of project period (e.g., If a two-year project is proposed for $91,000, the award amount is $91,000 for the two-year period.
 No additional funding will be issued for the second year.)

 - Is this grant intended for projects that can be fully completed through the use of the EPA grant?
 In other words, at the end of the grant period, will EPA expect to see a project fully completed through the use of its funds or can EPA funding be one source among many, to produce a project whose costs exceed the amount requested from EPA and may take more than 2 years to complete?

 Regardless of how much a project costs or how long it takes, the portion of the project that is funded by EPA must be completed in the given time associated with the grant funds; i.e., 1 or 2 years, or a timeframe between one and two years, whatever is requested in the proposal.

 - Are there any circumstances where awardees will receive only partial funding for projects?